 Employee onboarding is an important intermediary step between candidate and employee.
 Craft an inclusive employee onboarding experience to ensure you don’t lose your top-choice candidate.
 For example, ask preferred names and pronouns, learn dietary preferences, and accommodate workspace set-up preferences.
 You want to make sure you can retain your diverse workforce for future development and promotions.

-15. Measure and celebrate your success
+15. Measure and celebrate the success of your diversity recruiting programs

 Keep track of your progress toward your goals, and share results with your team.
 This lets everyone know how important diversity, equity, and inclusion are at your company, and can encourage everyone to keep doing the work to build a better workplace.